amzn/amazon-pay-sdk-csharp/README.md

 requestParameters.WithAddressConsentToken("ACCESS_TOKEN");
 requestParameters.WithMWSAuthToken("MWS_AUTH_TOKEN");

-// STEP 2 : Making the API call by passing in the GetOrderReferenceDetailsRequest object i.e requestParameters from step 1.
+/* STEP 2 : Making the API call by passing in the GetOrderReferenceDetailsRequest object i.e requestParameters from step 1.
-// response here is the object of the GetOrderReferenceDetailsResponse class OrderReferenceDetailsResponse response = client.GetOrderReferenceDetails(requestParameters);
+ * response here is the object of the GetOrderReferenceDetailsResponse class */
+OrderReferenceDetailsResponse getOrderReferenceDetailsResponse = client.GetOrderReferenceDetails(requestParameters);

 // Getting response variables
-// Variable values can be obtained directly from the GetOrderReferenceDetailsResponse object received from making the API call in step 2
+// Variable values can be obtained directly from the OrderReferenceDetailsResponse object received from making the API call in step 2

-// Check if the API call was successful bool isGetOrderReferenceDetailsSuccess = response.GetSuccess();
+// Check if the API call was successful bool isGetOrderReferenceDetailsSuccess = getOrderReferenceDetailsResponse.GetSuccess();
 	if(isGetOrderReferenceDetailsSuccess)
 	{
-		string amazonOrderReferenceId = response.GetAmazonOrderReferenceId();
+		string amazonOrderReferenceId = getOrderReferenceDetailsResponse.GetAmazonOrderReferenceId();
 		if(hasConstraint)
 		{
-			List<string> constraintIdList = response.GetConstraintIdList();
+			List<string> constraintIdList = getOrderReferenceDetailsResponse.GetConstraintIdList();
-			List<string> constraintDescriptionList = response.GetDescriptionList();
+			List<string> constraintDescriptionList = getOrderReferenceDetailsResponse.GetDescriptionList();
 		}
 	}
 	else
 	{
-		string errorCode = response.GetErrorCode();
+		string errorCode = getOrderReferenceDetailsResponse.GetErrorCode();
-		string ErrorMessage = response.GetErrorMessage();
+		string ErrorMessage = getOrderReferenceDetailsResponse.GetErrorMessage();
 	}
 ```
 See the [GetOrderReferenceDetailsResponse](https://github.com/amzn/login-and-pay-with-amazon-sdk-csharp#api-response) section for all the parameters returned.